Easter egg (media): Broadcast media

 Unlike DVDs and computer games, broadcast radio and television programs contain no executable code.
 Easter eggs may still appear in the content itself, such as a hidden Mickey in a Disney film or a real telephone number instead of a 555 fictitious telephone number.
 A 2014 Super Bowl advertisement was leaked online in which a lady gives a man a real telephone number, which the advertiser had hidden as a marketing ploy; the first caller to the number received a pair of tickets to the game.
 The 1980s animated series She-Ra: Princess of Power featured a character named Loo-Kee who typically appeared once per episode, hidden in a single screenshot.
 At the end of the episode, the screenshot would be shown again and Loo-Kee would challenge viewers to locate him before revealing his hiding place.
 Adventure Time also had a character known as The Snail that was hidden in almost every episode of the show.

 More recent broadcast media, where viewers have access to high-resolution digital copies or streaming services, may include further Easter eggs that can only be found by freezing the show at certain points.
 In the anthology series Black Mirror, the producers have included Easter eggs that reference past episodes, or tie into future episodes, as a means of loosely tying together all episodes into a single Black Mirror universe.
 The opening credits of Season 2 of the animated series Arcane: League of Legends feature Easter eggs that foreshadows the episode.
 They generally could only be found by pausing the sequence at certain points.
-Consequently, the introductions to each episode of the season slightly differs from each other.
+Consequently, the introductions to each episode of the season slightly differ from each other.
 The Netflix series Stranger Things had a real-world Easter Egg where a pizza delivery van featured in the show's fourth season had the phone number (805) 45-PIZZA shown on its side.
 If that number, which translated to 805-457-4992 was dialed, it led to a special message from Argyle, the fictional restaurant's delivery driver.